-(15) Related Party Transactions
+(14) Related Party Transactions

-The Foundation utilized office space and received certain administrative assistance from the College at no charge during the years ended June 30, 2021 and 2020.
-The fair value of this space and these services is estimated at \$183,804 and \$166,712 and is included in the Foundation's statements of revenues, expenses, and changes in net position for the years ended June 30, 2021 and 2020, respectively.
+The Foundation utilized office space and received certain administrative assistance from the College at no charge during the year ended June 30, 2022.
+The fair value of this space and these services is estimated at \$107,241 and is included in the Foundation's statements of revenues, expenses, and changes in net position for the year ended June 30, 2022.

-During the fiscal years 2021 and 2020, certain services and expenses are received and paid between the Foundation and the College.
+During the fiscal year 2022, certain services and expenses are received and paid between the Foundation and the College.
 All such expenses are put on account and settled periodically between the two parties.
-As of June 30, 2021 and 2020, the Foundation was indebted to the College in the amount of \$84,784 and \$54,504, respectively, representing student scholarships and operating expenses paid by the College on behalf of the Foundation.
+As of June 30, 2022, the Foundation was indebted to the College in the amount of \$64,100, representing student scholarships and operating expenses paid by the College on behalf of the Foundation.
 This amount is non-interest-bearing and is currently payable.

-(16) Litigation
+(15) Litigation